flatcar/scripts/repos/flatcar-overlay/sys-apps/ignition/files/README.md

 git format-patch "${RELEASE}"
 ```

-Copy the new patches to `::coreos-overlay`
+Copy the new patches to `::flatcar-overlay`
 ```
-cp 00* /path/to/coreos-overlay/sys-apps/ignition/files/
+cp 00* /path/to/flatcar-overlay/sys-apps/ignition/files/
 ```

 :warning: We might need to update the applied patches' names in the Ignition ebuild.